BChow5/Assignment1/README.md

 ## How to Create a Droplet on DigitalOcean

-This step will be creating our droplet on the [DigitalOcean](https://www.digitalocean.com/) website.
+This step will teach about creating your droplet on the DigitalOcean using doctl.
 Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
-Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.

 #### This section will teach you how to: